 It was a completely new experience using a horse to do a job of work on the cattle drive, and it gave me a tiny look at what the old time cowboys were up against.
 The Wyoming mountains and wide open spaces, the homey atmosphere at the ranch and the gourmet food and excellent wines you gave us all contributed to an unforgettable experience.
 Mary McGerald, California

-The cows and calves are moved into the forest on or around the first of July.
+The cows and calves are moved into the forest on or around July 1st.
 It will be necessary to check up on them and perhaps move them higher into the mountain meadows later on in the week.

 This is our most intensive cattle working adventure with a full week devoted to gathering the ranch herds of off the vast summer range before the snow sets in for the winter.
 Please read our detailed cattle roundup itinerary for more information on this week.